tmrttmrt/ESPIoTSensor/readme.md

 For waking from sleep connect also ESP8266-GPIO15 <--> ESP8266-RST pins.
 If ESP8266-GPIO14 is grounded sleep is disabled disregarding the software configuration.

-The device must be configured before the use via a simple command line interface connected to the serial port.
+The device must be configured before the use via a simple command line interface (CLI) connected to the serial port or built-in web server.

-Use Arduino or serial terminal.
+Use Arduino or serial terminal to acces CLI.
 Typed commands must be terminated by '\n' (Ctrl-j).

 Commands: